-• Extend the reach cylinder so that when the slew cylinder is extended the trimmer head misses the tractor wheel/cab.
-Extending the slew cylinder will rotate the arms to the work position.
+Lower the lift cylinder until the rocker is clear from the bump stop.
+Extend the reach cylinder so that when the slew cylinder is extended the trimmer head misses the tractor wheel/cab.
+The slew cylinder will rotate the arms to the work position.